Jari Kurri: Edmonton Oilers (1980–1990)

 During his career in Edmonton, he was nicknamed the "Finnish Flash" (a title since bestowed on Teemu Selänne).
 Kurri was "by far our most complete player", according to Oilers' director of personnel Barry Fraser.
 Although Kurri never won the Selke Trophy, he was regarded as one of the best defensive forwards in the NHL.
-Alongside Kurri, Esa Tikkanen and Gretzky, Edmonton had future hall-of-famers Paul Coffey, Grant Fuhr, Glenn Anderson, Kevin Lowe and Mark Messier.
-The team won four Stanley Cups during Gretzky's tenure.
-In 1988, Gretzky was traded, along with team enforcer Marty McSorley, to the Los Angeles Kings.
-Following Gretzky's trade, Kurri recorded 195 points in 154 games, leading the Oilers to their fifth and last Stanley Cup in 1990.
+Kurri was one of only seven players to win the Cup five times with Edmonton, serving alongside Glenn Anderson, Grant Fuhr, Randy Gregg, Charlie Huddy, Kevin Lowe, and Mark Messier.
+In the timespan of 1980 to 1990, Kurri was second for all skaters playing in that same period with 474 and was fourth in points (1,043).